Apple-Zhang/MySHell-msh/README.md

 You can run `help` or `?` command in `msh` to obtain help information.

 ## Notice
-This project is made for assignment of OS lesson in Shenzhen University, which implements part of basic functions commonly used in `bash`.
+This project is made for assignment of OS lesson at Shenzhen University, which implements part of very basic functions commonly used in `bash`.
-It should be noted that the program might exists some potential bugs which have not been fixed properly, so DO NOT use `msh` in your daily work.
+It should be noted that the program might exists some potential bugs which have not been fixed properly.
-It is recommended that `msh` is used just for learning and discussing.